-Founded in 1837 as Terminus and later renamed Atlanta in 1856, Atlanta has a varied and somewhat hidden history after Civil War destruction, a massive fire in 1917, lots of street name changes and ongoing replacement of historic buildings with modern versions or parking lots.
-Despite all the changes, there is still a history of transit, Civil Rights and Civil war, stately Southern architecture and famous landmarks if you know where to look.
+Founded in 1837 as Terminus and later renamed Atlanta in 1856, the city has a varied and somewhat hidden history after Civil War destruction, a massive fire in 1917, lots of street name changes and ongoing replacement of historic buildings with modern versions or parking lots.
+Despite all the changes, there is still a history of transit, Civil Rights and Civil War, stately Southern architecture and famous landmarks if you know where to look.

 If you’re on MARTA, here are the stations to visit to experience some of Atlanta’s past.

 South of downtown Atlanta, the West End MARTA station is almost in the same location as the former Whitehall Inn & Tavern (Lee Street and Abernathy Blvd).
 Built around 1830, the inn existed before the railroads and the City of Atlanta, and one of the first streetcar lines was built here, connecting West End to Five Points.

 Whitehall Street today follows the old streetcar path from West End to downtown Atlanta, and near the Garnett MARTA station the street name changes to the famous Peachtree Street.